 - Status as a licensed registered nurse; evidence of current licensure as a registered nurse in the state of California is mandatory at the time of program entry

-Transcripts should show completion of a master’s degree in nursing.
+Transcripts should show completion of a BSN and a master’s degree (master’s degree may be in nursing or another field).

 Send official transcripts to:Graduate and Professional Center